 So, families spend the day outdoors.
 In modern times, you will find families gathering together in parks, by lakes or at the beach typically sharing a large meal that defies any image of an American picnic!

 Pots of rice, khoresht (stews), ash-e reshteh (noodle soup) are lined up on picnic tables or on carpets laid over the grass.
 Pitchers of doogh, a yogurt drink mixed with herbs, is passed around and shared.
-It must be a sight to see for those unfamiliar with the tradition.

 For dessert, cups full of golden sholeh zard is passed among family along with glasses of hot tea.
 Even today, here in the US, Persian rugs are taken to the park with family sitting together and sharing this feast together.